temp-somelk/ekunazanu.dev.archive/content/about.md

 ## Log

 Most smart people I know have their own blogs, and I want to *appear* smart too, so here we are.
 Okay no, my goal is to be able to become competent enough to write high-quality-production-grade-hyper-fast-efficient-readable-code™ within the next two years.
-And what better way to learn, than ~~to document what I learn~~ by trying to teach others too.
+And what better way to learn, than ~~to document what I learn~~ by trying to teach others too, with an added xkcd twist(?)
 Just kidding; I will be surprised if someone actually finds this useful.
 But hey, if someone does, I can just pretend it was my goal all along.

 ![doodle of myself](/media/about/me.svg "das me")

+## Lab

+This is where I shitpost slightly less shitty posts.
+Hopefully you can expect ~~higher quality~~ more tolerable stuff here.
+Most of the things here either topics that I find interesting, or the outcome of me experimenting with different stuff.

 ### Other Blogs